Code-Institute-Submissions/gaming_gauntlet/README.md

-- The CRT motif is shared througout the project and does not change other than primary colour for any html page.
+- The CRT motif is shared throughout the project and does not change other than primary colour for any html page.
 All content save the navbar is displayed within here.
 - On the home page the core concept is explained along with arrow buttons to allow navigation to tutorial pages for all the games.
 -  for mobile the only change is the dimensions of the CRT to allow the content to be viewed better on small screens. (see below:)